Petronian/dynamic-cards/README.md

   available to you.
 * **Context:** Instructions fed to the LLM to generate rewordings for cards.
   If the model is misbehaving, try rewording the context to suit your needs.
+* **Retry count:** If generating a cloze-style note and the model outputs an invalid result (sometimes the case), retry for this many tries.
+Note that this will slow down the application but will reduce the number of observed errors from LLM outputs.
+* **Retry delay (sec):** When redoing generations, wait this many seconds before retrying.
+Note that this is often necessary to avoid being rate-limited by LLM APIs; this has therefore been set to 1.0 seconds by default.
 * **Clear cache on review end:** By default, any card rewordings that you create are cleared when you stop reviewing.
 Uncheck this option to allow rewordings to persist until you close Anki.